 A good tip for cooking grilled chicken is to ensure that the chicken is dried first as this helps to give it a good crispy brown colour.
 You can dry the chicken with kitchen paper before cooking.
 A light sprinkling of salt and some herbs also adds to the final taste.

-• 2 tablespoons olive oil
+2 tbsp olive oil

 2 chicken halves (small chickens)

 2 tbsp Dijon mustard

-• 1oz finely chopped onion or spring onion
+½ cup (1 oz) finely chopped onion or spring onion

 Pinch of cayenne pepper

 Fresh white breadcrumbs for coating

 Watercress to garnish